-Wax nostalgic about and learning some of the history of early electronics.
+Wax nostalgic about and learn from the history of early electronics.

 published 1929 - 1953.
 All copyrights are hereby acknowledged.

 "Use it up...
 Wear it out...
 Make

 it do...
-Or do without" - what a great slogan!
+Or do without." - what a great slogan!
 It was coined by the War Advertising

 and to help keep prices down by not generating excess demand.
 Most of us have seen

 videos or read articles about neighborhood materials collection efforts to round

 up old tires, scrap metal, glass, tools, electronics equipment, cloth and clothing,

-and many other items that could be recycled for used directly in the war effort.
+and many other items that could be recycled for use directly in the war effort.

 (except for a few toys), and keep clothes, tools, furniture, etc., until they cannot

 U-Haul truck, and believe me, after having moved more than a dozen times in 30 years,

 we know how much stuff we own.
-Our house is only 920 sq.ft. with a 1−car garage
+Our house is only 920 ft2 with a 1−car garage

 War Advertising Council Slogan

 Use it up...
 Wear it out...
 Make it do...

 The fight on the doorstep

 This war can't he won on battlefields alone.
 One of the most critical campaigns

 of all must be waged right on the doorstep of every family in America.